phac-nml/sequenoscope/README.md

      - Q score: Determine the minimum and maximum q score for filtering using the `-min_q` and `-max_q` options.
      - Read length range: Set the minimum and maximum read length for filtering using the `-min_len` and `-max_len` options.

+  >[!Note]
-  **Note:** Some sequence summary files lack the field specifying read classification status.
+  >Some sequence summary files lack the field specifying read classification status.
 A warning will be raised if this is the case.

 4. Run the command with the basic required options: